olatarkowska/kubespray/docs/services.md

 ## Nextflow

 To be able to run Nextflow on Kubernetes we need to create a persistent volume claim (PVC) with `ReadWriteMany` access mode.
 The default OpenStack storage class (`cinder`) does not have this access mode.
 However, the GlusterFS storage (which we mounted to all of the nodes above) has it.

+### StorageClass

 Since GlusterFS is mounted to all of the cluster nodes we can create a `hostpath` storage class for it.
 First, create the `glusterfs-sc.yaml` file with the following content:

 ```
 apiVersion: storage.k8s.io/v1